Regional differences and dialects in Indian English: Cultivated Indian English

 Cultivated Indian English here refers collectively to non-localised, non-working class, and more recent varieties of India and the surrounding region of India.
 It includes mainstream Indian English, a widely common, upper-class variety that preserves a few local Indian features while setting the basis for an otherwise General Indian English accent as well as new Cultivated Indian English, a youthful variety beginning in the 2000s.
 However, both are found rarely in India.

 Southern Indian English

-Southern Indian English here refers to rural, broad varieties of India's south Regions.
+Southern Indian English here refers to broad varieties of Southern India.